man working on budget online

 5. Create A Weekly Budget

 Most people think of a budget as something you do monthly.
-However, though you should definitely have a monthly budget, adding a separate weekly budget might make sense if you don’t like to plan way ahead of time.
-If your grocery budget for the month is $600, but you go to the store on a weekly basis, divide the total into four to account for each week of the month, and make sure that you don’t spend more than $150 on groceries in a week, for example.
+However, though you should have a monthly budget, adding a separate weekly budget might make sense if you don’t like to plan way ahead of time.
+If your grocery budget for the month is $600, but you go to the store every week, divide the total into four to account for each week of the month, and make sure that you don’t spend more than $150 on groceries in a week, for example.

 6. Make Sure To Check Your Budget Regularly And Make Changes